Bellerive, Tasmania, Suburb Profile

 Bellerive has good transport links, including bus services and easy access to the Tasman Bridge, connecting it to Hobart and other parts of the state.

-For those looking for an affordable way to get around Hobart East and CBD, Metro’s bus service is a great choice!
+Metro's bus service is an excellent choice for those looking for an affordable way to get around Hobart East and CBD!
 With multiple routes running throughout the day, you can easily travel between the Shoreline Shopping Centre in Howrah and the Eastlands Shopping Centre via the main road of Clarence Street.
 Metro utilises the inner streets of Bellerive, starting at Yarram Street in Howrah and coming out at Bayfield Street, Bellerive.
 To plan your route, check out the network map, which you can download here.

-Since August 2021, locals have utilised a new service in Bellerive.
+Locals have used a new service in Bellerive since August 2021.
 Derwent Ferries is a convenient option for commuting between Bellerive and Hobart, as it operates via the river.
 A one-way trip takes about fifteen minutes.

 Things to do in Bellerive